Dry Needling Therapy for Sciatica

 Understanding Sciatica

 Sciatica refers to pain that radiates along the sciatic nerve, which runs from the lower back down through the legs.
+It usually occurs when the nerve is compressed or irritated by muscle tension or nearby sciatic nerve trigger points.
 It usually occurs when the nerve is compressed or irritated.

 This condition often starts in the lower back and can extend down one leg.
-Sciatica can affect people differently, with symptoms ranging from mild discomfort to severe pain.
+Sciatica trigger points can affect people differently, with symptoms ranging from mild discomfort to severe pain.

 Common Causes of Sciatica